 - Choose your extras (condensed milk, mochi, ice cream, and Azuki beans).

-- Choose your flavors (up to three out of 36), or order one of four combos.
+- Choose your flavors (up to 3 from 36), or order one of 4 combos.

-The flavors on the menu are color-coded, so you can consider aesthetics when ordering.
+The menu flavors are color-coded, so you can consider aesthetics when ordering.
 Lastly, follow your shave ice as it's being made.
 The ice machine is neat; it grinds up the ice and shoots it out like snow.
-Then, the syrups are generously poured on top.
+Then the syrups are poured generously on top.

 Dole Plantation

 The dessert shop is inside the gift shop, which we had to wait in line to enter.
-There's a lovely patio for savoring your treat and a garden with pineapples growing.
+There's a lovely patio for savoring your treat, and a garden where you can see pineapples growing.
+64-1550 Kamehameha Hwy, Wahiawa, doleplantation.com

 As much as we experienced in a week, we barely scratched the surface of what Oahu has to offer.
 I hope this list of the best places to eat in Oahu helps you prioritize where to go on your vacation.